MaelDore/deepSTRAPP/cran-comments.md

 ## R CMD check results

-0 errors | 1 warning | 3 notes
+0 errors | 1 warning | 5 notes

 * This is a new release.

+* Warning 1:

+checking PDF version of manual ...
+WARNING
+  LaTeX errors when creating PDF version.
+  This typically indicates Rd problems.
+  LaTeX errors found:

+There is no LaTex error reported.
+Please ignore.

-* Warning:
+* Note 1:

-Strong dependencies not in mainstream repositories:  BioGeoBEARS
+Suggests or Enhances not in mainstream repositories:
+    BioGeoBEARS

   A core feature of deepSTRAPP relies on the BioGeoBEARS package, which is not hosted on CRAN but is a well-established and actively maintained R package widely used in macroevolutionary research.
-  This dependency is essential for the package’s main functionality and should not present practical issues.
+  This package is indicated as Suggests and conditions are implemented to check for its presence when running functions that rely on BioGeoBEARS, ensuring the package is functional even if BioGeoBEARS is not installed.

 Found the following (possibly) invalid URLs:
   URL: https://support.posit.co/hc/en-us/articles/200486498-Package-Development-Prerequisites